Tantalon/infinitemoodle/README.md

 Infinite Rooms for Moodle
 ==============

-This is the Infinite rooms plugin for Moodle.
+This is the Infinite Rooms plugin for Moodle.

-To install, copy to <moodle>/reports/infiniterooms
+To install, copy to [moodle home]/reports/infiniterooms